chris-mohri/cs1660_final_proj/README.md

 1. Click “Generate QR” to create a new attendance code.
 2. Students scan the QR using their phones and log in through their google account.
 3. Attendance logs will appear under the QR code dashboard.
+4. Click screenshot to automatically save the attendance.
+5. Visit Past Attendance to download previous attendance lists

 <p align="right">(<a href="#readme-top">back to top</a>)</p>